rohitakhil/Seattle-Community-Risk-Analytics/README.md

 # Seattle-Community-Risk-Analytics
-Predictive analytics project analyzing socioeconomic drivers of poverty and community risk across Seattle neighborhoods using Python, Tableau, RapidMiner, and statistical modeling.
+Built an end-to-end analytics solution using Python, Tableau, RapidMiner, and statistical modeling to identify key drivers of poverty and economic vulnerability across Seattle neighborhoods.

+The project combined exploratory analysis, hypothesis testing, predictive modeling, classification, clustering, and dashboard development to generate actionable community insights.